 HV Paw’s Pet Therapy Teams support Hospital and Nursing Home Senior Programs, Children Reading Programs, Emotional Support for Special Needs Children and Adults, Stress Relief in Colleges, Universities, Mental Health Facilities, Active Duty Soldiers, Veterans and their families and Corporations.

-All Hudson Valley Paws volunteers are members of the American Red Cross and participate in De-stress programs for the U.S.M.C. at West Point.
-Paws for Kids, is a program designed for the special needs children of deployed soldiers.
+All Hudson Valley Paws volunteers are members of the American Red Cross and participate in De-stress programs for the U.S.M.A. at West Point.
+Paws for Kids, is a program designed for special needs children.

 Judy and her team of volunteers support patients and their families in hospitals in NY and CT including Nyack Hospital, Veterans Hospital in Montrose, Putnam Hospital, Good Samaritan Hospital in Suffern, Silver Hill Hospital in New Canaan, Stamford Hospital, Hospices in Rockland and Norwalk, Mid Hospital in Poughkeepsie, and West Point Blood Drives.